Fresh Air Intake Issues

 Detached Duct Top detached duct top

-What Could Go WrongHow I Figure It Might Affect Us
+What Could Go WrongHow We Figure It Might Affect Us

 Dusty indoor airThe furnace/air-handler could be sucking attic air (dust, insulation fibers, debris) straight into the supply ducts and circulating it around the house.